 - 1. Turn the external source off. - 2.
 Open a faucet inside the vehicle to relieve line pressure. - 3.
-Disconnect the hose from the vehicle and replace the cap on the connection.
+Disconnect the hose from the coach. - 4.
+Stick your finger up inside the connection and gently press the backflow valve upward to drain any water left in the line. - 5.
+Replace the protective plug back into the threaded collar on the connection.